 Trinity Ghoul, an exotic bow weapon, is an excellent addition to the large pool of Destiny 2 weapons that every guardian wants to have their hands on it.
 However, not many know how to get Trinity Ghoul.
 So, we have curated this guide to aid the helpless guardians who are looking forward to playing with the most demanding exotic bow weapon in Destiny 2.

-For starters, Exotic Engrams, which contains an unknown exotic item, has the chance of giving you Trinity Ghoul.
+For starters, Exotic Engrams, which contain an unknown exotic item, have the chance of giving you Trinity Ghoul.
 Like most loot items, you can get Exotic Engrams by defeating enemy bosses or rewards from completing Strikes missions.
 You also have a greater chance of receiving the Exotic Engrams if you win Crucible and Gambit matches.

 Why Farm The Trinity Ghoul?